etc1290/Stembase/log.md

 	# Fixed
 	1. Fix the bug that when parents over two, return value will be undefined -- finished
+	2. Fix the bug that when children is zero causing error -- finished
 ---
 	## 2023.05.23		version 0.6.7
 	-- Function implementation